 Mentor Qualifications.
 All pilot grants are mentored, and mentors must be approved by the PI/PD (Dr. Kirkpatrick) prior to initiation of funding.
-Mentors are eligible to receive compensation for their time through central COBRE funds.
+Mentors will receive compensation for their time through central COBRE funds.
 Applicants should include their mentors in their applications but should not include the mentor fees in their budgets.
-Each pilot grant should be supported by at least one mentor who has expertise in the relevant field, has a strong research track record, and experience in reviewing and/or managing grants.
+Each pilot grant should be supported by at least one mentor who has expertise in the relevant field, a strong research track record, extensive mentoring experience, and is experienced at reviewing and/or managing grants.
 The mentor(s) should provide specific scientific expertise to support the project development and development of extramural grant applications.

 Implementation Plan.
-The performance period for this round is 9/1/22-5/31/23.
-Proposals should be relevant to the overarching CNAP theme and with a scope of a small research grant.
-Applications will be reviewed following NIH review guidelines for regular R grants with the additional criterion of selection for fit to the CNAP center mission.
-The External Advisory Committee (EAC) will conduct a secondary review of the applications and the reviewer comments and make the final recommendation for funding consideration (approve, revise and resubmit, or disapprove).
+The performance period for this round is 6/1/23-5/31/24 for one-year projects and 6/1/23-5/31/25 for two-year projects.
+Seed grants must be limited to one year of support, but developmental grants may be proposed for one or two years.
+Proposals should be relevant to the overarching CNAP theme and with an appropriate scope for the size and duration of the award.
+Applications will be reviewed following NIH review guidelines for regular R-grants with the additional criterion of selection for fit to the CNAP center mission.
+The External Advisory Committee (EAC) will conduct a secondary review of the applications and the reviewer comments and make the final recommendation for funding consideration (approve, revise, and resubmit, or disapprove).
 Progress will be assessed by the EAC during the January and June evaluation meetings.